Kevin-Wang_Cropped1.jpg

 BAS | BArch | MArch

 Prior to joining CZWG, Kevin acquired a range of architectural experiences in New Zealand, Taiwan, and the United States.
-Kevin’s projects in New York benefited from close working relationships with the intended occupants, from collaborative development of single-family homes, to immersion of student and staff routines in school projects.
-These considerations exemplified the significance of continued engagements and communication to the success of the architecture.
-Kevin is committed to deliver projects that contribute to community benefits and healthy personal environments.
+Kevin’s projects in New York benefited from close working relationships with the intended occupants where varied perspectives contribute to the brief, from single-family homes, to immersion of student and staff routines in school projects.
+The development of interpersonal considerations to design exemplified the significance of continued engagements and communication to the success of architecture, and contributed to his appraisal of new projects as we seek to produce characterful environments.

 Kevin is passionate about uncovering unexpected crossovers and communication between architecture and the wider public.
-He co-founded the Oxford School of Architecture zine and won an inaugural Blank Space architectural Fairy Tales competition.
-Kevin is part of CZWG’s ‘Team Carbon’ sustainability initiative, and oversees the office public involvements in London Festival of Architecture (LFA) and student work experience programmes.
-He completed his architectural education at the University of Auckland (New Zealand), and obtained a MArch with Distinction at Oxford Brookes University.
+Kevin is part of CZWG’s sustainability initiatives, public involvements, such as the LFA events, and student mentor programmes.
+He completed his architectural education at the University of Auckland (New Zealand), obtained a MArch with Distinction at Oxford Brookes University, and Part 3 professional practice with the Architectural Association.

 Kevin Wang